 n/a = Not applicable / not available

-S = Data was suppressed due to low respondent counts
+S = Data suppressed due to confidentiality requirements and/or small sample size

 About

-This indicator is the percentage of citizens [among those who needed to see or talk to a health professional about their mental or emotional health, or about the use of alcohol or drugs in the last 12 months and who didn’t] who reported that these services were not available in their area.
+This indicator is the percentage of citizens who felt they needed to see or talk to a health professional about their mental or emotional health, or about the use of alcohol or drugs in the last 12 months but did not because services were not available in their area.

 Source